The Boston Tea Party: Why Did It Occur and Who Was Involved?

 Why Did the Boston Tea Party Occur?

-The most direct cause of the protest was the Tea Act, passed by the British parliament on May 10, 1773.
-This act was an attempt by the British government to prop up the failing East India Company.
+This was the Tea Act, passed by the British parliament on May 10, 1773.
+This was an attempt by the British government to prop up the failing Dutch East India Company.
 It reduced taxes and removed all duties on the exportation of East India Company tea.
+However, even when the tea tax was lowered with the Indemnity Act, the colonists protested, not because of the price, but on the principle that they were not required to pay taxes placed on them without their consent.

-The colonists, however, saw it as an attempt to undermine colonial businesses.
+The colonists were convinced that these Acts were an attempt to undermine colonial businesses.
 Nor were they in a compromising mood.
-They were still angry over the Boston Massacre, which had occurred 3 years earlier, and they were already boycotting British tea because of taxes imposed by the Townshend Acts in 1767.
-While the Townshend Acts had been rescinded earlier in the year, its duties on tea were still in force.
+They were angry over the Boston Massacre.
+Most of them stopped drinking tea altogether because while the Townshend Acts had been rescinded earlier in the year, its duties on tea were still in force.

 In New York and Philadelphia, the colonists refused to let the boats land, and they returned to England.
 In Charleston, protests were so rampant that customs officials were able to seize all the tea.

-The biggest shipment arrived in Boston on or just before November 29, 1773.
+The biggest shipment arrived in Griffin’s wharf, in Boston on or just before November 29, 1773.

-The royal governor had no intention of letting the colonists force the ships to return to England.
+The royal governor Thomas Hutchinson had no intention of letting the colonists force the ships to return to England, and due to the Boycott, the dockworkers refused to unload the ship.
 He held the ships in port, demanding that the cargo be unloaded and customs duties paid.

 The Events of the Boston Tea Party